klupsky/next-ecommerce/README.md

-# ⚫ çdot shop, Next.js e-commerce store
+# ⚫ dot shop, Next.js e-commerce store

 everybody loves dots! and in this e-commerce store you can purchase them for your happyness! this is a full-stack application using cookies. it simulates an online webstore, including all proper functions, including: